Eri9898/Network-File-Shares-and-Permissions/README.md

-# Network File Shares and Permissions
+# Windows File Sharing & Access Control Using Active Directory (Azure)
 <p align="center">
 <img src="https://imgur.com/oNr4Sqk.png" alt="osTicket logo"/>
 </p>

 <h1></h1>
-This tutorial outlines how to create file shares, security groups and configuring permissions for files and users.<br />
+This tutorial creates a multi-user network file access system using Active Directory and security groups to manage user permissions across a Windows Server domain environment in Azure.
+It demonstrates how to:

+- Configure and share folders on a domain controller
+- Create and manage security groups in Active Directory
+- Set ffile level access (read, write, deny) for users and groups
+- Test access usin standard domain users from a domain-joined client

 <h2>Environments and Technologies Used</h2>